Goizueta Business School: Academics

+Goizueta's MBA is ranked 17th in the nation on U.S. News & World Report and 16th in the nation on Bloomberg Businessweek for the 2023-2024 editions.
+Additionally, LinkedIn's inaugural MBA rankings placed Goizueta 15th in the United States.
+Fortune also ranked the Goizueta MBA 17th nationally for its 2025 ranking.
+The program excelled in specific categories within Bloomberg Businessweek's ranking, placing 8th in both the Networking and Learning categories.
+According to the Financial Times, Goizueta's MBA program is globally ranked 36th, while its alumni network holds the 19th position in the rankings.

+Goizueta's executive MBA program is ranked 11th in the US and 43rd globally according to Financial Times's 2023 rankings.

+Goizueta's Masters in Business Analytics is ranked 18th in the US and 42nd globally according to the QS Business Masters Rankings.

+Goizueta's BBA program is ranked 13th in the US according to U.S. News & World Report's 2023-2024 undergraduate business rankings.

 Facilities

 Main campus

 Goizueta is located on the main campus of Emory University, located in the Druid Hills section of unincorporated DeKalb County, Georgia, a suburban community near Atlanta.
 Also located on the main campus are Emory College of Arts and Sciences and all graduate and professional schools, including the Law and Medical schools.
-Other key buildings on campus include the Dobbs University Center (DUC), the Woodruff PE Center (WOODPEC), and the Woodruff Library, which contains the Goizueta Business Library.
+Other key buildings on campus include the Emory Student Center (ESC), the Woodruff PE Center (WOODPEC), and the Woodruff Library, which contains the Goizueta Business Library.

-Main campus is about a 15-minute drive from downtown and midtown Atlanta as well as the Buckhead area.
+The Main campus is about a 15-minute drive from downtown and midtown Atlanta as well as the Buckhead area.

 The building at the corner of Fishburne Drive and Clifton Road was dedicated in October 1997.
 A significant part of the funding was made possible by the Woodruff Foundation and Emory Board of Trustees Chair Bradley Currey.

 Goizueta Foundation Center

 Completed in 2005, the 90,000 square foot Goizueta Foundation Center for Research and Doctoral Education houses areas for PhD students, Executive MBA classrooms, the MBA Career Management Center, and conference and breakout rooms.
 The Balser Art Collection, a collection of art including original works by Andy Warhol, Pablo Picasso and Salvador Dalí, is located throughout the center.